 - (c) Planning and Implementation.
 Physical education candidates apply content and foundational knowledge to plan and implement developmentally appropriate learning experiences aligned with the Alabama Course of Study: Physical Education and local expectations through the effective use of resources, accommodations and/or modifications, technology and metacognitive strategies to address the diverse needs of all students.
 Candidates: - 1.
 Plan and implement appropriate (e.g., measurable, developmentally appropriate, performance-based) short- and long-term plan objectives that are aligned with the Alabama Course of Study: Physical Education and local expectations for P-12 students. - 2.
-Plan and implement progressive and sequential content that aligns with shortand long-term plan objectives and that address the diverse needs of all students. - 3.
+Plan and implement progressive and sequential content that aligns with short- and long-term plan objectives and that address the diverse needs of all students. - 3.
 Plan for and manage resources to provide active, fair and equitable learning experiences. - 4.
 Plan and implement individualized instruction for diverse student needs, adding specific accommodations and/or modifications. - 5.
 Plan and implement learning experiences that require students to use technology appropriately in meeting one or more short- and long-term plan objectives. - 6.
-Plan and implement learning experiences that engage students in using metacognitive strategies appropriately to analyze their own performance results. - (d) Instructional Delivery and Management.
+Plan and implement learning experiences that engage students n using metacognitive strategies appropriately to analyze their own performance results. - (d) Instructional Delivery and Management.
 Physical education candidates engage students in meaningful learning experiences through effective use of pedagogical skills.
 They use communication, feedback, technology, and instructional and managerial skills to enhance student learning.
 Candidates: - 1.
 Demonstrate verbal and nonverbal communication skills that convey respect and sensitivity across all learning experiences. - 2.
 Implement demonstrations, explanations and instructional cues that are aligned with short- and long-term objectives. - 3.
 Evaluate the changing dynamics of the learning environment and adjust instructional tasks as needed to further student progress. - 4.
 Implement transitions, routines and positive behavior management to create and maintain a safe, supportive and engaging learning environment. - 5.
-Analyze motor skills and performance concepts through multiple means (e.g., visual observations, technology) in order to provide specific, congruent feedback to enhance student learning. - (e)Assessment of Student Learning.
+Analyze motor skills and performance concepts through multiple means (e.g., visual observations, technology) in order to provide specific, congruent feedback to enhance student learning. - (g) Assessment of Student Learning.
 Physical education candidates select and implement appropriate assessments to monitor students' progress and guide decision making related to instruction and learning.
-Candidates:
+Candidates: - 1.
+Select or create authentic, formal assessments that measure student attainment of short- and long-term objectives.